tvjames/www-thomasvjames-com/src/documents/posts/2013-09-29-create-a-windows-base-box-for-vagrant.html.md

 The Hyper-V VHD unfortunately doesn't work as-is with the default VirtualBox setting used when creating a new VM, so use the following bash script to setup the needed VirtualBox VM.
 The main change required is connecting the VHD to an IDE Controller not the default SATA one the wizard will create.

+<gist>tvjames/6750255?file=Vagrantfile</gist>

+<gist>tvjames/6750255?file=virtualbox.sh</gist>

-Save the above gist locally as `virtualbox.sh` in the directory you want to use as your working folder, the do the following:
+Save the gist locally as `virtualbox.sh` in the directory you want to use as your working folder, the gist will do the following:

   * Boot VM via ./virtualbox.sh script (note, only tested on a mac)
   * Login as Administrator/Pass@word1